jmid/qc-ptrees/README.md

 It turns out to be a problem due to signed integer comparison inherited from Okasaki and Gill's paper ["Fast mergable integer maps"](http://ittc.ku.edu/~andygill/papers/IntMap98.pdf) (ML'98).

-For full details please see my paper draft ["QuickChecking Patricia Trees"](http://janmidtgaard.dk/papers/Midtgaard%3a17.pdf).
+For full details please see my TFP paper ["QuickChecking Patricia Trees"](http://janmidtgaard.dk/papers/Midtgaard%3aTFP17.pdf).

 To recreate the bug the directory 'ptrees' contains an old copy of the library.
 Note that 'ptrees' has since been split into separate libraries: